Doug Yule

-Douglas Alan Yule (born February 25, 1947) is an American musician and singer, most notable for being a member of the Velvet Underground from 1968 to 1973, serving as the bassist, guitarist, keyboardist and vocalist.
+Douglas Alan Yule (born February 25, 1947) is an American musician, singer and songwriter, most notable for being a member of the Velvet Underground from 1968 to 1973, serving as the bassist, guitarist, keyboardist, and vocalist.

 Biography

 Early life

 Doug Yule was born in Mineola, Long Island, New York, and grew up in Great Neck with five sisters and a younger brother.
 As a child he took piano and baritone horn lessons.
 He later said in an interview that he would have preferred violin lessons, but the violin had to be rented and the baritone horn was available free of charge.

 In high school he played the tuba, as well as the guitar and the banjo, and sang in the church choir.

-According to Yule he first got involved in music when at a show for the band The Barbarians and they didn't show up so him and his friends began jamming. "...In Boston, the Barbarians.
+According to Yule he first got involved in music when at a show for the band The Barbarians and they didn't show up so he and his friends began jamming. "...In Boston, the Barbarians.
 And my roommate and I and a couple of other people got dragged down there, and the Barbarians didn’t show up, but we started playing with their instruments and eventually wound up in a band, and that’s kind of the way I got into rock and roll."

 In 1965–66 he attended Boston University, where he studied acting.
 In Boston he met Walter Powers and Willie Alexander of the Grass Menagerie.
 In 1966–67, he played with the Grass Menagerie and other bands in New York, California, and Boston.